pepan99/ISA-project/README.md

 # isa

-Manual is written in Czech and contains use info.
+Manual is written in Czech and contains some implementation information.

 Simple POP3 client used for downloading unread mails, listing mail statistics and deleting mails.
 Supports insecure connection and SSL/TLS.